DrLex0/FFCP-GCodeSnippets/README.md

 Since PrusaSlicer version 2.2, I'm now making releases for these configs with the same (major) version as the PrusaSlicer version they were made for.
 If for some reason you are using an older version of PrusaSlicer, you should take the .ini file from the release of my configs with the same older version, to avoid backwards compatibility issues.

-This repository contains five things:
+This repository contains six things:

 1. **ConfigBundles:** the main PrusaSlicer config bundle.
 This is the bare minimum to get things working, but you should preferably also install the next thing:
 2. **`make_fcp_x3g.pl`:** a post-processing script that can automate the essential GCode-to-X3G conversion for you, as well as work around an annoying bug in PrusaSlicer, and optionally also invoke certain extra post-processing scripts.
 You can make do without this script, but it can make your workflow a lot easier.
 3. **`make_fcp_x3g.txt`:** a template for the configuration file needed by the post-processing script.
 Simplest is to ensure that the filled-in template is in the same directory as where you deploy the script.
 4. **Optional-postprocessing-scripts:** what the name says.
 See the README inside that directory for more info.
 5. **GCode:** the same G-code snippets that are already embedded into the config bundles, strictly spoken you can ignore this.
 It is possible that I will make small updates to these snippets without updating the whole config bundles, because that's kind of a hassle.
 If you see more recent commits in this **GCode** folder than inside the **ConfigBundles** folder and you want the latest and greatest, [follow the instructions on my site](https://www.dr-lex.be/software/ffcp-slic3r-profiles.html#gcode) to update them.
+6. **Bed_model:** an optional 3D model and texture to have a fancier display in PrusaSlicer.
+(Some extra work is needed to use these, see the instructions below.)

 ## A warning in advance